prometheus/alertmanager/artifacts/README.md

 # Generating amtool artifacts

-Amtool comes with the option to create a number of eaze-of-use artifacts that can be created.
+Amtool comes with the option to create a number of ease-of-use artifacts.

     go run generate_amtool_artifacts.go